Eric-peng111/Android_app_social/admin/Report.md

 *u7370885, Yonghao Deng, I contribute 25% of the code.
 Here are my contributions:*
 * MyPostActivity.class: use the HashMap data structures
-* SearchActivity.class
+* SearchActivity.class: use the HashMap data structures
-* RegisterActivity.class: Set an OnClickListener to the button of register.
+* RegisterActivity.class: use the Tokenizer to restricted registration conditions
 * iterater.class: use the iterater design patterns
 * container.class
 * Report Writing: